TBSDrJ/2048/README.md

 ### `.add_tile()`

 This adds one tile to the board.
 The location is randomly generated, using a (approx.) uniform distribution across only the empty locations.
 The value of the tile is also randomly determined: either a 4, using `self.prob_4` as the probability this occurs, or a 2, otherwise.

+### Private methods

+There are also a few private methods that are not intended for outside access, you can use introspection or read the source code if you want to cause trouble with these.